Ecohen4/data-viz/quiz/quiz4_DOM_SOLUTIONS.md

 	a.unshift(0); // prepend one or more elements to the beginning of an array.
 The unshift() method is like the push() method, only it works at the beginning of the array.

 #### Return Values From An Array
-What is the return value?
+What is the return value on each line?

 	a[1];      // second item in the array.
 JS is zero indexed. a[a.length-1]; 	// last item in the array a.slice(0, a.length-1); // array.slice(start, end) => returns all items but the last a.slice(0); // returns all the items

 #### JSON
 Suppose we defined three JavaScript Objects: